 Anne oversaw development of this extensive five-booklet series on ocean science and stewardship while a Communications Officer at the U.S. National Academy of Sciences.
 She was lead writer for the booklets, conducted image research and oversaw the development of graphics, and worked closely with expert reviewers to ensure consistency and accuracy of the content.

 Each booklet draws from numerous expert reports from the National Research Council and underwent an extensive review process involving multiple scientific experts and other stakeholders.
 Continue reading

-Since 2013, Anne has created and edited content for the website of Duke University’s Nicholas School of the Environment.
-In support of a major web overhaul for this top-of-the-line environmental studies school, Anne consulted on information architecture, created page templates for content and layout, and revitalized or created dozens of web pages.
+In support of a major web overhaul for the website of Duke University’s Nicholas School of the Environment, our team consulted on information architecture, created page templates for content and layout, and revitalized or created dozens of web pages.
 Continue reading

 Anne wrote this 32-page educational booklet while a Communications Officer at the U.S. National Academy of Sciences.
 It is intended for a lay audience and summarizes anticipated impacts of climate change on ecosystems in seven regions of the United States.

 In addition to content creation, she oversaw the booklet’s design, printing and dissemination campaign.
 To develop the booklet, Anne drew from source material in National Research Council reports and interviewed numerous scientists and other stakeholders to distill key messages.
 Continue reading